This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can you grow fruit trees in 5 gallon buckets?

-Yes, you can grow fruit trees in 5-gallon buckets, but stick to dwarf varieties.
+You can grow dwarf fruit trees in 5-gallon buckets, but they’ll need frequent watering and fertilizing.

 Can watermelon grow in a raised bed?